 17, 18.
 Cameron and Tyler Winklevoss

 Rowing Olympians—and Mark Zuckerberg’s erstwhile foes—Cameron and Tyler Winklevoss have been working for more than five year on providing legitimacy and regulatory acceptance of the cryptocurrency market.
 Through their firm Winklevoss Capital Management and its New York State Department of Financial Services-regulated digital asset exchange Gemini, the Winklevoss twins have provided FDIC insurance of dollar deposits and launched the Gemini dollar stablecoin this past September.
 They have also been pushing the Virtual Commodity Association, a well-received idea for a cryptocurrency self-regulatory organization (SRO), which they proposed back in March.
 Yet their biggest project over the past five years, the so-far unsuccessful crusade to win approval of the U.S. Securities and Exchange Commission (SEC) for a cryptocurrency exchange-traded fund (ETF), eludes them.
-While the proposal has been rejected twice due to the SEC’s concerns about the potential for fraud and price manipulation in the broader cryptocurrency market, their latest proposal won the support of only one of the five SEC commissioners, Trump-appointee Hester Pierce, in the summer of 2018.
+While the proposal has been rejected twice due to the SEC’s concerns about the potential for fraud and price manipulation in the broader cryptocurrency market, their latest proposal won the support of only one of the five SEC commissioners, Trump-appointee Hester Peirce, in the summer of 2018.

 19. Balaji Srinivasan